-Within the study of disinformation and media manipulation, bots typically refer to social media accounts that are automated and deployed for deceptive purposes, such as to artificially amplify a message, game a trending or recommendation algorithm, or inflate an account's engagement metrics.
+Within the study of disinformation and media manipulation, bots typically refer to social media accounts that are automated, sometimes deployed for deceptive purposes, such as to artificially amplify a message, game a trending or recommendation algorithm, or inflate an account's engagement metrics.
 These accounts are typically centrally controlled or in coordination with each other.
+The term 'bot' is also used as a pejorative to discredit political opponents online.
 Bots are a Casebook value under the "Tactics" variable in the code book.

 Butterfly attacks occur when imposters mimic the patterns of behavior of a social group (usually a group that has to fight for representation).
 Imposters pretend to be part of the group in order to insert divisive rhetoric and disinformation into popular online conversation or within the information networks used by these groups.
-Distinct from astroturfing, which tries to falsify grassroots support for an issue, butterfly attacks are designed to infiltrate existing communities, media campaigns, or hashtags to disrupt their operations and discredit the group by sowing divisive, inflammatory, or confusing information.
-These mimicry campaigns exploit social wedges, prejudice, and encourage targeted harassment.
+Distinct from astroturfing, which tries to falsify grassroots support for an issue, butterfly attacks are designed to infiltrate existing communities, media campaigns, or hashtags to disrupt a social group's operations and discredit the group by sowing divisive, inflammatory, or confusing information.
+These mimicry campaigns exploit social wedges and prejudice, and encourage targeted harassment.